Austin package bomb attacks timeline

 9:16 p.m.

-Austin police confirm two males on bicycles were injured after another explosion — possibly triggered by a trip wire — occurred in an Austin neighborhood known as Travis Country.
+Austin police confirm two males were injured after another explosion — possibly triggered by a trip wire — occurred in an Austin neighborhood known as Travis Country.

 10:27 p.m.

-Police hold a media briefing to update residents on the latest explosion, which officials believe may be related to the three others.
+Police hold a news briefing to update residents on the latest explosion, which officials believe may be related to the three others.

 “Not only do not touch any packages or anything that looks like a package — do not even go near it at this time,” Manley warns.